damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 # 🛠 Contributing

 At the moment, there are no direct guidelines for contributing to this repository.
 Ideally, any contributions should be mentioned in the Discussion thread first.

+# 📣 Acknowledgments

+Special thanks to the following people for their direct contributions to this repository:
+- [**claremacrae** ](https://github.com/claremacrae) - For assisting in parsing through all available themes in Obsidian's Community Themes Store.
+- [**ElsaTam**](https://github.com/ElsaTam) - For reviewing the CSS in each theme to identify the patterns used to implement the feature.

+Also, big thanks to everyone that contributed feedback over in the Discord Thread.

 # 📝 License